As Tennessee, others target drag shows, many wonder: Why?

 John Camp, a Pride organizer in Knoxville, said the event in Tennessee’s third-largest city will be somber this October — describing it as “more of a march than a celebration.”
 There were 100 drag performers last year, he said, but he is unsure how many can participate this year.

-Several other states, including Idaho, Kentucky, North Dakota, Montana, Oklahoma and Utah, are considering similar bans.
+Several other states, including Idaho, Kentucky, North Dakota, Montana and Oklahoma, are considering similar bans.
 And the Arkansas governor recently signed a bill that puts new restrictions on “adult-oriented” performances.
 It originally targeted drag shows but was scaled back following complaints of anti-LGBTQ discrimination.

 “I find it irresponsible to create a law based on a complete lack of understanding and determined willful misinterpretation of what drag actually is,” Montana state Rep. Connie Keogh said in February during floor debate.
 “It is part of the cultural fabric of the LGBTQ+ community and has been around for centuries.”